blooms in the cold subalpine herbfields

 - Main Threats

-- Habitat loss from climate change is the primary threat.
+- Habitat loss from climate change is primary threat.
 Browsing by introduced mammals.
 Climate change affecting alpine habitats.

 - Population